puffyCid/artemis-api/artemis-docs/docs/Artifacts/Linux Artifacts/files.md

   configuration is **optional**.
 Default is **false**
 - `path_regex` Only descend into paths (directories) that match the provided regex.
 This configuration is **optional**.
 Default is no Regex
-- `file_regex` Only return entres that match the provided regex.
+- `file_regex` Only return entries that match the provided regex.
 This configuration is **optional**.
 Default is no Regex

 # Output Structure